benc-uk/food-truck/README.md

 - Unit & integration tests
 - Runnable images are hosted here on GitHub
 - Bicep template for deployment to Azure running as a Azure Container App
+- Dev Container with all required tooling, to support local development

 ### Project Structure